bomonike/bomonike.github.io/kanban.md

    Its items may be link to a Product Roadmap.
 Names are usually not assigned unless an item only has one possible person who can do it, which presents a risk to be considered.

 1. Optionally, time stamps the system automatically tracks enable Notes in the template to be updated with <strong>actual times</strong> of task completed during previous iterations, presented as a histogram if there are enough repeats.
 Several histograms can be presented for each level of difficulty.

-1. If you get stuck on an item, add "BLOCKER:" at the beginning of an item's name and move it back to "To Do".

-   Don't waste time going in circles.
-   Others may be able to help on it.
-   In a note, paste the error message and what you've tried.

 1. Each team member should look at the board occassionally to pick up items unassigned.